I don’t understand this situation at all.

 One of the splendid things about Part 4 is the way it manages to have it both ways: It gently ridicules the viewer’s affection for Twin Peaks’ sincerity, tackiness, and quirkiness, while also snorting at the latecomers and naysayers who just don’t get it (and never will).
 When Deputy Chet Broxford (John Pirruccello) mocks the Log Lady in absentia—“I'll go have a word with my pinecone”—he’s not portrayed as a brave contrarian who is pointing out the emperor’s nakedness, but rather as a blinkered, disrespectful jerk.

 The buffoonish, crowning glory of the Twin Peaks scenes in this episode is, of course, Andy and Lucy’s adult son Wally Brando (Michael Cera), who superbly illustrates that Lynch is more than willing to turn a caustic eye on his own creations and preoccupations.
-With his ill-fitting road warrior outfit in imitation of Johnny Strabler in The Wild One, exaggerated (and very bad) Marlon Brando vocal mimicry, and penchant for turning every utterance into a ridiculous, meandering beat poem, Wally is a walking satire of the mid-century pop cultural tropes that Lynch adores.
+With his ill-fitting road warrior outfit that apes Johnny Strabler in The Wild One, exaggerated (and very bad) Marlon Brando vocal mimicry, and penchant for turning every utterance into a ridiculous, meandering beat poem, Wally is a walking satire of the mid-century pop cultural tropes that Lynch adores.
 James Hurley might still be cool, but Wally—who is aiming for the same soulful, bad boy nomad archetype that James himself embodied in the original series—is definitely not.
 As Wally self-importantly conveys his respects to Sheriff Truman and waxes forth on his ongoing American odyssey, the sheriff can’t seem to decide whether to smack the kid, laugh in his face, or just walk away.

 As if in acknowledgment that Parts 3 and 4 have been heavy on comedy, Lynch concludes this episode with an exceedingly unsettling passage, as FBI agents Gordon Cole (David Lynch), Albert Rosenfield (Miguel Ferrer), and Tamara Preston (Chrysta Bell) arrive in South Dakota to question the imprisoned Mr. C. From behind protective glass, Cooper’s doppelgänger speaks in halting, guttural tones that sound like a normal human voice played back at 80% speed.
 His entire exchange with Gordon is strained and menacing, while being superficially congenial in a way that suggests an alien’s distorted conception of human warmth.
 It’s party the robotic delivery, which is reminiscent of the mesmerized soldiers in The Manchurian Candidate. (“Raymond Shaw is the kindest, bravest, warmest, most wonderful human being I’ve ever known in my life.”)
-However, it’s also partly the repetitions and the eccentric turns of phrase, particularly those double prepositions: the car went “over across” and “over off” the highway.
+However, it’s also partly the repetitions and the eccentric turns of phrase, particularly the clunky double prepositions: the car went “over across” and “over off” the highway.

 All three agents pick up on the abnormality of this resurfaced “Cooper,” and Gordon in particular seems undone about what it might imply.
 “I hate to admit it, Albert, but I don’t understand this situation at all.”
 Lynch’s willingness to commiserate by proxy with the viewer’s frustration over the show’s obscurantism is a welcome touch of explicit humanism from the director, but also a ominous signal that things aren’t likely to become clearer any time soon.